NashTech-Labs/azurepipeline.snyk.app/README.md

-# Snyk App test template
+# Azure Pipeline Template for Snyk Application Test

 This template consists of a yaml for Azure pipeline that can be extended as template for snyk app test.